chengyin/albumcolors/README.md

 ## Using images with CORS headers

-If you want to use images from other domains (eg. asset domains), you can still use AlbumColors.js, but with one minor addition to the code.
+If you want to use images from other domains (eg. asset domains), pass along `{enableCORS: true}` as a second argument to the new instance of `AlbumColors`.
-You will need to add the following line to the `AlbumImage.prototype.fetch` function, right after the `new Image()`:

-	this.image.crossOrigin = "anonymous";
+AlbumColors with CORS support enabled will not work in IE9 since it does not support CORS headers for images (only XDomainRequest for XHR requests).

+Example with `enableCORS` set to `true`:

+	new AlbumColors(url_to_image, {enableCORS: true});

-Also make sure you have set the right headers on the image you are trying to fetch.
+Don't forget: Make sure you have set the right headers on the image you are trying to fetch.
 [More info](http://enable-cors.org/server.html) on setting the right headers for using CORS.

 ## License